 2) Strive for Perfection

-Now please know that I understand the difference between a person who battles with sin, yet stumbles in the fight and someone who realizes the danger of the sin, but continues to live in it.
-Those who live according to the latter lifestyle are not truly seeking after God.
-Colossians 3:5 delivers a profoundly blunt message to all Christians, “Put to death therefore all that is earthly within you…” Notice the strong language that God inspired Paul to write: death to earthly things within us.
-Could God’s attitude towards carnal Christianity be any more clear?
+Now, please know that I understand the differences between a person who battles with sin yet stumbles in the fight, and someone who realizes the danger of the sin he or she holds on to but continues to live in it anyway.
+Those who have a lifestyle that is of the latter description are not truly seeking after God.
+Colossians 3:5 delivers a profound (and, if I may add, blunt) message to all Christians, “Put to death therefore all that is earthly within you…” Notice the language that God inspired Paul to write: death to earthly things within us.
+Could God’s attitude towards a carnal Christianity be any clearer?

 3) Glorify God in Everything

 A big problem that many Christians struggle with (myself included) is when we confuse our zeal for God’s glory with personal ambition.
 I have heard many Christian youths speak about how they want to pastor megachurches, lead worship in domes, and write books that will be on the New York Times Bestseller list.
-The strangest part is when they say it is all to glorify God.
+The strangest part is when they say this: “Don’t worry.
+It’s all to glorify God bro.”
+But does it really though?
 What does it mean to want to glorify God?

 So, my brothers and sisters, I urge all of you to seek God.
 Look to the heavenly treasures above at all times.
 Remember all that which God commands of us to do: we must treasure Him, be blameless, and follow Him to the end.
 Even when Jeremiah witnessed the destruction of his beloved city and his holy temple, he could still boldy declare of the infinite beauty that comes from seeking God in Lamentations 3:25 (ESV), “The Lord is good to those who wait for Him, to the soul who seeks Him.”